 Among Mary Oleskiewicz’s principal flute teachers were Walter Mayhall (modern flute) and Sandra Miller (baroque flutes).
 She holds a Bachelor of Music in Flute Performance, and she earned degrees in Performance Practice and musicology at Duke University (Ph.D.) and Case Western Reserve University (M.A.).
 Her instrumentarium of flutes ranges from the middle ages to the nineteenth and twentieth centuries.
 She also plays baroque recorder, bandoneon, and improvises on Native American flutes.

-Since 2005 Mary Oleskiewicz has been dancing tango, the traditional dance of Argentina, which she has studied privately with masters in Buenos Aires, Berlin, and Boston.
+Since 2005 Mary Oleskiewicz has been dancing tango, the traditional dance of Argentina, which she has studied privately with renowned masters in Buenos Aires, Berlin, and Boston.
 What started out as a passionate hobby soon lead to teaching courses in musicality for dancers.
-She has held numerous classes at Phoenix Studio in Berlin for Brigitta Winkler, with whom she studied dance for several years.
+She teaches and performs with her partner, Marco Cavallari, as M&M Tango.
+Mary holds dance classes at Dance Union for the Tango Society of Boston, The New England Tango Academy, and elsewhere as a visiting teacher; she has also taught classes at the Phoenix Studio in Berlin for Brigitta Winkler, with whom she studied for several years.
+She and Marco most recently lead workshops at the Albuquerque Tango Festival.
 In 2011 she joined the Qtango Orchestra of Albuquerque, NM, performing on flute and bandoneon.
+Mary is currently collaborating on flute with guitarist Aaron Caplet-Larget in a large-scale project involving the music of Astor Piazzolla.